MicrosoftStudentAmbassadors-Kenya/building-series-podcast/src/pages/about.md

 Podcast for Microsoft Learn Student Ambassador Community Kenya

-This podcast is an initiative by
+This podcast is an initiative by Imagine Cup community Kenya where student ambassadors showcase amazing work they are involved in.
+Follow us for amazing features.